sdex/AndroidIDeditorV2/FAQ.md

 **Pay with crypto**

 You can pay in USDT, USDC, or BUSD equivalent of $3 or more. \
-A link to download the app will be sent to the specified email. \
+A link to download the app will be sent to the specified email after processing the transaction. \
 https://oxapay.com/donate/66497180

 ### Automation API